 In 1904 a British company opened the mine.
-Between 1925 and 1974, the company Anglo American operated the mine.
+Between 1925 to 1974, the company Anglo American operated the mine.
 After independence, Zambia nationalized the mine in 1974 and closed it in 1994.
-A comprehensive cleanup of Kabwe was never undertaken.
+A comprehensive clean-up of Kabwe was never undertaken.